 Blowing Rock Ale House

 Sure, Blowing Rock Ale House (152 Sunset Dr) is known for its incredible brews.
-But did you know that the High Country Ale pairs wells with their Ale House Pretzels?
+But did you know that the High Country Ale pairs well with their Ale House Pretzels?

 And don’t forget to order a juicy Carolina Bison Burger served with charred tomato jam and a stout glaze.

-Stop in for a brewery tour on Saturdays or book a room at their Inn.
-Either way, just make sure to grab a six-pack to go after your delicious meal!
+Please stop in for a brewery tour on Saturdays or book a room at their Inn.
+Either way, make sure to grab a six-pack to go after your delicious meal!

 Back to the beer for a second, because we also included Blowing Rock Ale House among our favorite North Carolina breweries.